Copy of Stormwater January 2026

 • Collecting 200 tons of leaves through the Leaf Pickup Program.

-• Planting native vegetation and removing invasive species along public waterways, and providing equipment to community groups doing the same.
+• Planting native vegetation and removing invasive species along public waterways.

 • Establishing codes to protect riparian and wetland areas, which improve waterway health.